 Many services and questions can be answered online by contacting email@example.com.

-The student lounge will only provide microwaves and refrigerators for student use.
-All other shared food space (Honor Bar, Coffee, etc.) has been temporarily removed.
+The student lounge and other student spaces will offer the Honor Bar and kitchen appliances for shared student use.
 Students are asked to bring only enough food for one day and not to store personal food/condiments/etc. items in the lounge area or refrigerators.
-There are additional spaces outside of each campus where students can enjoy their lunch.

 Disinfecting wipes will be available in all classrooms and high touch areas.
 Students and professors are encouraged to pick up a wipe on the way into classrooms and wipe down their work areas and classroom technology such as wireless microphones, keyboards, and podium touchpads.
 Hand sanitizer will be conveniently located in all classrooms.